Overview

 Type-1-nongraceful

-The vPC on both sides must be configured with the same host-reachability protocol.
-Otherwise, the secondary leg is brought down along with the VTEP source loopback on the vPC secondary.
+Both vPC peers must be configured with the same host-reachability protocol; otherwise, the system brings down the secondary leg and the VTEP source loopback on the vPC secondary.

 VLAN-to-VXLAN VN-segment mapping is a type-1 consistency check parameter.
 The two VTEP switches are required to have identical mappings.
 VLANs that have mismatched VN-segment mappings will be suspended.
 When the graceful consistency check is disabled and problematic VLANs arise, the primary vPC switch and the secondary vPC switch will suspend the VLANs.